nasa/harmony-gdal-adapter/deps/harmony-service-lib-py/README.md

 ## Releasing

 Update the CHANGELOG with a short bulleted description of the changes to be built & deployed.
-Replace `VERSION` and `DATE` with the version being built by the Bamboo job and the date on which the build is run.
+Replace `DATE` with the date on which the feature will be released.

-TODO NOTE: There is currently a possible disconnect between the version and date entries in the CHANGELOG and the version generated by Bamboo.
-We need to resolve this so that a release version and date is either set or determined in a consistent way, including version tags in git that are pushed to BitBucket.
+NOTE: Currently the service library Python package is versioned by the Bamboo build number, and it only increments the patch version of the library.
+Unless the base version of the Bamboo job is updated, the resulting Python package version will not follow semantic versioning.
+If a change requires a minor or major version number increment, update the Bamboo job which builds the Python package (see below) so that the base version of the newly-built package is correct.

 New entries to the CHANGELOG should be of the form:

 ```
-## [VERSION] - DATE
+## DATE

 Changes: